Tiendil/tiendil-org-content/content/posts/2024-034-about-book-harry-potter/en.md

 Let's take Hermione.
 In my opinion, she’s the strongest character in the books, yet she’s been pushed undeservedly far into the background.

 Essentially, the girl is under the same pressures as Harry, and at times even greater.
 As a Muggle-born, unlike Ron, by the seventh book she’s in just as much mortal danger as Harry.
-Except her life does not protected by Voldemort orders, so, pretty any death eater can kill her.
+Except her life is not protected by Voldemort's orders, so, pretty any death eater can kill her.
 On top of that, she also bears the responsibility of protecting her parents.

 At the same time, unlike Harry, she actively seeks her path and resists the pressure of circumstances, sometimes for the whole trio: